 Here’s an example.

-For many years, and even now, African men in hip-hop gear claiming they “represent New York” have weked as street pullers, aggressively trying to get Japanese kids to come and buy overpriced hip hop clothing, which may even be fake.
-Almost all Japanese I have spoken to about this believed these hucksters were American.
+For many years, and even now, African men in hip-hop gear claiming they “represent New York” have worked as street pullers, aggressively trying to get Japanese kids to come and buy overpriced hip hop clothing, which may even be fake.
+Almost all Japanese I’ve spoken to about this believed these frauds were American.
 I asked them why.
-They told me, “because they’re black” or “because they said they are from New York.”
+They told me, “because they’re Black” or “because they said they are from New York.”
 They’re shocked when I tell them otherwise.
-Similarly, when I first came to Japan, it was commonly assumed a white foreigner was “Amerika-jin” (American).
+Similarly, when I first came to Japan, it was commonly assumed a white foreigner was Amerika-jin (American).
 The logic is simple: most Japanese had only seen foreigners in movies, on TV, or in passing.

-The times are changing as tourists, expat workers, and mixed-race families are rapidly on the rise, but the above examples illustrate s ways that Japanese people, tend to believe what they’re told and don’t have the language and character-judgement skills to tell the difference between a lying street tout and an actual American.
+The times are changing as tourists, expat workers, and mixed-race families are rapidly increasing, but the above examples illustrates ways that Japanese people tend to believe what they’re told.
+Many also don’t have the language and character-judgement skills to tell the difference between a lying street tout and an actual American.

 A step up is to ask a foreign colleague or older friend for help with a résumé or CV.
 Yet these people as well typically have nothing but their own opinions.
 My Asian clients often tell me they had a fellow businessperson or professor check their résumé or CV.
 Every single time, I find mistakes.
 This is because I make résumés and CVs as part of my job, and I have a CPRW qualification.
 Colleagues, even if they have PhDs, probably don’t have this qualification.
-They focus on other things.
+They are experts in other areas.

 This is fact isn’t only true of Asians.
 Almost everyone uses MS Office, but few people know more than the basic skills needed to type a document, make a simple spreadsheet, and throw together some static slides for a presentation.
 And it’s about as true among published scholars as it is among college students.